An Introduction to CAT ~ 18/19 May 2023

 This two day workshop provided participants with an introduction to Cognitive Analytic Therapy.
 Through a combination of brief theoretical presentations and activity-based learning, they had an opportunity to understand CAT concepts and practise using some of the key skills involved.

 They used clinical examples and role play to help demonstrate use of CAT in action.
-Throughout, participants had the chance to work in pairs and small groups with each other.
+Throughout, participants had the chance to work with each other in pairs and small groups.

 Aims and learning outcomes